Solar Panel Installation Cost in Worthing & West Sussex

-Solar PV pricing depends on your roof, access, system size, and whether you’re adding battery storage.
-Below is a realistic guide to typical costs for homes in Worthing and across West Sussex — and what can move the price up or down.
+If you're considering solar panels for your home in Worthing or elsewhere in West Sussex, one of the first questions is the cost.
+Solar PV pricing depends on roof layout, access, system size, and whether you include battery storage.
+Below is a realistic guide to typical solar panel installation costs for homes in Worthing and across Sussex.

 Prefer email?
 Use the quote form and we’ll come back with a proposed design and options.